neilpeterson/talk-terraform-workshop/2-hello-world/README.md

 ## Create a simple Terraform configuration

 A Terraform configuration is a file or set of files that declare the resource to be created.
 Terraform configurations are written in Hashicorp Configuration Language (HCL) or JSON.
-For this workshop we will work exclusively in HCL.
+For this workshop, we will work exclusively in HCL.
 For detailed specs on [HCL](https://www.terraform.io/docs/configuration/index.html).

 Create a file named `main.tf` and copy in the following configuration.
 This configuration includes a single resource block that creates an Azure Resource Group.